Ntsoarleng/Python-Projects/README.md

 Visual Studio Code or any way you prefer.

-🙋‍♀️ Author
-Made by Ntsoareleng
+🙋‍♀️ Author: Made by Ntsoareleng

 📅 Year: 2025

 🌱 Learning Python, cybersecurity, and cloud — one project at a time!